-- Perform one of the following: 4 - Enter the PIN code belonging to the user for whom you wish to add a Secondary code
+4. Perform one of the following:

+Enter the 4- to 8-digit PIN code belonging to the user for whom you wish to add a Secondary code.

 Present the user card belonging to the user for whom you wish to add a Secondary code.